Strongpreneur#Business Growth Strategies

 The Need for Sound Financial Management

 People start enterprises for many reasons.
-Some want to be independent, some want to create jobs for members of their family; others want to be respected in their community and to make a contribution to the economy of their country.
+Some want to be independent, some want to create jobs for members of their family; others want to be respected in their community and to contribute to the economy of their country.

-No matter what objective you had when you started your enterprise you must keep the enterprise financially healthy in order to achieve that objective.
+No matter what objective you had when you started your enterprise you must keep the enterprise financially healthy to achieve that objective.

 Financial records measure the progress of your enterprise.
 With accurate financial records, you will know whether your enterprise is making a profit or losing money and whether it is growing stronger or is headed for trouble.
 Without accurate financial records, you can be deceived.
 You may think your enterprise is making a profit when, in fact, it is losing money.